Halley's Comet: Computation of orbit

 Another independent recognition that the comet had returned was made by the Jamaican astronomer Francis Williams, but his observations did not reach Europe.
 A unique portrait commissioned by Williams demonstrates the impact of the comet's return on period astronomers.
 Williams' hand rests on page 521 of the third edition of Newton's Principia with procedures to predict comet sightings.
-The white smudge in the sky is probably a depiction of Halley's comet relative to the constellations in March 1759, and the chord hanging above the book likely represents the comet's orbit.
+The white smudge in the sky is probably a depiction of Halley's comet relative to the constellations in March 1759, and the cord hanging above the book likely represents the comet's orbit.
 In 2024, using X-ray imaging, the painting was shown to depict the field of stars in which the comet would have been visible in 1759.
 Williams likely commissioned the portrait to commemorate his observations.

 The comet did not pass through its perihelion until 13 March 1759, the attraction of Jupiter and Saturn having caused a delay of 618 days.
 This effect was computed before its return (with a one-month error to 13 April) by a team of three French mathematicians, Alexis Clairaut, Joseph Lalande, and Nicole-Reine Lepaute.
 The confirmation of the comet's return was the first time anything other than planets had been shown to orbit the Sun.
 It was also one of the earliest successful tests of Newtonian physics, and a clear demonstration of its explanatory power.
 The comet was first named in Halley's honour by French astronomer Nicolas-Louis de Lacaille in 1759.

 Some scholars have proposed that first-century Mesopotamian astronomers already had recognised Halley's Comet as periodic.
 This theory notes a passage in the Babylonian Talmud, tractate Horayot that refers to "a star which appears once in seventy years that makes the captains of the ships err".
 It has also been suggested that the passage may have referred to the variable star Mira, whose brightness oscillates with a period of sixty years.